movlan/SEI-CC-7/work/w05/d2/03-consuming-3rd-party-apis/consuming-3rd-party-apis.md

 - It is common to need to make multiple requests to different endpoints to fetch all of the detail data you need before rendering.

 - Of course, multiple requests will result in nested callbacks.
-Update this section of the POST:
+Update this section of the code:

 	```js
 	...